What is a Subluxation?

 Add these factors up and you have your subluxation.
 The greatest problem is the expression of life this cuts off.

 When a nerve impulse is restricted to any organ, gland, or muscle, cells can malfunction at that organ.
 If enough cells malfunction, organs can malfunction.
 How well would a heart or pancreas or prostate or thyroid function when 60% of its conduction lost?
 How well can a person concentrate, achieve in his career, or perform athletically with a subluxation?
-Only a Carlsbad chiropractor can detect and correct subluxations.
+Only a Gonstead chiropractor can detect and correct subluxations.
+Don’t wait for years before getting help and call us today to schedule a consultation with your San Diego Gonstead Chiropractor in Carlsbad.